Sciencentistguy/nixfiles/readme.md

 - `chronos`: A desktop PC, running NixOS
 - `discordia`: A 2021 MacBook Pro (M1 Max), running macOS and [nix-darwin](https://github.com/LnL7/nix-darwin)
-- `atlas`: A server, currently running Arch Linux
+- `atlas`: A server, running NixOS

 This flake also outputs some packages that I use in my systems: